idiasdas/gradient_descent/README.md

 $$ h_{i,j} = (2/n)\sum_{x \in D} x^{i + j}$$
 And each element of the vector B is given by:
 $$ b_{i} = (2/n)\sum_{(x,y)\in D} x^{i}y$$
-The sacalar $c$ can be found
 From this notation we know our gradient as:
 $$ \nabla F(\omega_{k}) = H\omega_{k} - Z^{T}$$

 And the Hessian is simply $H$.

-In our experiments we considered 3 different degrees for the polynomials, 3,5 and 7.
+In our experiments, we considered 3 different degrees for the polynomials, 3,5 and 7.
 And we used 3 different polynomials for each degree.
 So we have 9 different functions that we want to approximate using the Newton Method with Conjugate Gradient.
-For each function, we evaluate the effect of using $i<d$ iterations, $d$ is the degree of the polynomial, in the CG method on the number of iterations taken by the Newton method to converge to the optimal solution within a fixed error of $0.1$.
-We note that if the Newton method iterates can't reach this precision within 10 million iterations, we stop the algorithm.
+For each function, we evaluate the effect of using $i<d$ iterations, $d$ is the degree of the polynomial in the CG method on the number of iterations taken by the Newton method to converge to the optimal solution within a fixed error of $0.1$.
+We note that if the Newton method iterates and cannot reach this precision within 10 million iterations, we stop the algorithm.

-So for example, for a function that is a polynomial of degree 3, we are going to use another polynomial of degree 3 to approximate it, and we are going to do it three times.
-In the first time we will only execute the Conjugate Gradient for 1 iteration, the second time we are going to execute it for 2 iterations, and finally, in the third time, we are going to execute all 3 iterations.
+So, for example, for a function that is a polynomial of degree 3, we are going to use another polynomial of degree 3 to approximate it, and we are going to do it three times.
+In the first time, we will only execute the Conjugate Gradient for 1 iteration, the second time, we are going to execute it for 2 iterations.
+And finally, in the third time, we are going to execute all 3 iterations.

 The functions we considered were: